GF-Huang/Socklient/README.md

 using var client = new SocksClient(IPAddress.Parse("xxx.xxx.xxx.xxx") /* or some server hostname or domain */,
                                    1080 /* or other ports */);
-// Usually, all personal users are NAT, so there is no way to determine the public IP and port they will use before sending.
+// Usually, all personal users are NAT,
+// so there is no way to determine the public IP and port they will use before sending.
 // In this case, the client MUST use a port number and address of all zeros.
-// More details read the this method comments or go to https://tools.ietf.org/html/rfc1928 then search "zeros" keyword. await client.UdpAssociateAsync(IPAddress.Any, 0);
+// More details read the this method comments,
+// or go to https://tools.ietf.org/html/rfc1928 then search "zeros" keyword. await client.UdpAssociateAsync(IPAddress.Any, 0);
 // Then Send and Receive on the client instance await client.SendAsync(...);